The double gamma function and Vladimir Alekseevsky: On the history of the double gamma function

 \sm

-The work by Kinkelin didn't attract immediate attention and became a subject of interest only in the second half of the 1890s.
-The problem \eqref{eq:Kink} seems even more strange than \eqref{eq:Delta}, so it is natural to ask about his way to the 'Kinkelin function'.
+Kinkelin's work didn't attract immediate attention and became a subject of interest only in the second half of the 1890s.
+The problem \eqref{eq:Kink} seems even more artificial than Alekseevsky's \eqref{eq:Delta}, so it is natural to ask about his way to the 'Kinkelin function'.
+Apparently, it was a result of the following 'speleology'.

 \sm

 For a function $f$, denote

 In his previous work, Kinkelin \cite{Kin0} tries to find all functions $f(x)$ satisfying the 'addition theorem' in the following sense: for each $n>0$ there are constants $\phi(n)$, $\psi(n)$ such that